-curl will typically make a TCP connection to the host as an initial part of its network transfer.
+curl typically makes a TCP connection to the host as an initial part of its network transfer.
 This TCP connection can fail or be slow, if there are shaky network conditions or faulty remote servers.

 The connection timeout only limits the time curl is allowed to spend up until the moment it connects, so once the TCP connection has been established it can take longer time.
 See the Timeouts section for more on generic curl timeouts.